Overview

 The mitral valve :-

 The mitral valve separates the left atrium from the left ventricle.
 Mitral stenosis causes damming up of blood in the left atrium, and ultimately in the lungs.
 Mitral regurgitation causes dilation of both the left atrium and left ventricle, and can lead to failure of both cardiac chambers.
-Mitral valve prolapse (MVP) is a common condition that results in one of the leaflets of the mitral valve flopping backwards into the atrium during the contraction of the left ventricle.
-MVP often involves at least mild regurgitation.
+Mitral valve prolapse (MVP) is a common condition that results in one of the leaflets of the mitral valve flopping backward into the atrium during the contraction of the left ventricle.
+MVP often involves, at least, mild regurgitation.
 Click here for a discussion of MVP.

 The aortic valve :-